Freykaa/automation-framework-practice/README.md

 # Trello Automated Testing Framework

 This repository contains an automated testing framework for the Trello.com site, utilizing JavaScript, WebdriverIO, Mocha, and potentially Cucumber for behavior-driven development (BDD) in the future.
-The framework aims to streamline the testing process and ensure the quality and reliability of the Trello web application.
+The framework is created as a study project.

 ## Prerequisites
 - Node.js installed on your system